What comes to your mind when you think of SEO?

 If you choose to host your site on a Virtual Private Server, you’re still sharing a physical server with other websites.
 However, you have a virtual partition all to yourself.
 This improves performance and reduces the chance that another website’s traffic can affect your loading speed and SEO.

 Hosting on a dedicated server is just what it sounds like — the whole server is dedicated to you.
 This means more uptime and faster speeds.
-You also have complete control over your server’s settings, so you can make sure your site will perform well.
+You also have complete control over your server’s settings, so you can make sure your site performs well.

-Dedicated hosting is good for SEO, but it’s expensive.
+Dedicated hosting is good for SEO, but it can be an expensive option.
 Unless you have an enterprise-sized website, you probably don’t need it.

-If the technical side of managing a website isn’t your area of expertise — or if you just don’t have time to deal with it — why not call in the pros?
+If the technical side of managing a server isn’t your area of expertise — or if you just don’t have time to deal with it — why not call in the pros?
+At Kinsta, we are proud to be the highest-rated managed WordPress host on G2, the world’s leading software review and comparison site.

 It’s a little more expensive than shared hosting but still within the budget for most small and medium-sized businesses.
-Your site speed, downtime, and other performance factors will be better when you have support from your web hosting provider.
+Your site speed, downtime, and other performance factors are better when you have support from your web hosting provider.

 Bounce rate is the percentage of visitors that only visit one page and don’t take any action on your site.
 In other words, they bounce before doing anything.